sandinmyjoints/requests-review/review.rst

-no one were born knowing English, but a book existed that explained in detail all the rules of English (in some other language, but really the analogy would be better if it existed in another medium entirely, like if the rules of English could be described by a code smells): a few people would labor to understand the book, and reduce it to smaller more useful themed bits that the rest of us could use.
+no one were born knowing English, but a book existed that explained in detail all the rules of English (in some other language, but really the analogy would be better if it existed in another medium entirely, like if the rules of English could be described by a system of smells): a few people would labor to understand the book, and reduce it to smaller more useful themed bits that the rest of us could use.

-That is the act of someon translating HTTP into code.
+That is the act of someone translating a spec such as HTTP into working code.

 Code
 ====

 Code is the term I will use for what programmers write.
-(In this sense, it's always a collective noun; anyone who says "programming codes" either isn't a programmer or is a non-native English-speaking programmer.)
+(In this sense, it's always a collective noun: code, never codes.)
 Code is as varied as other forms of human symbolic communication (like, say, writing), and it comes in a plethora of languages, each of which brings its own stylistic choices.